bpdev75x/Vaultic-Wallet/README.md

 - Securely import existing wallets using a mneumonic phrase or private key.
 - Generate any number of fresh Solana and Ethereum wallets instantly.
 - Users retain full control over their private keys.
-- Directly integrates with the blockchain via Alchemy RPC
+- Directly integrates with the blockchain via Alchemy RPC.

 ## Core Technologies